grafana/grafana/docs/sources/enterprise/reporting.md

 aliases = ["/docs/grafana/latest/administration/reports"]
 [menu.docs]
 parent = "enterprise"
-weight = 8
+weight = 400
 +++

 # Reporting

+Reporting allows you to automatically generate PDFs from any of your dashboards and have Grafana email them to interested parties on a schedule.

+{{< docs-imagebox img="/img/docs/enterprise/reports_list.png" max-width="500px" class="docs-image--no-shadow" >}}

 > Only available in Grafana Enterprise v6.4+.

-Reporting allows you to generate PDFs from any of your Dashboards and have them sent out to interested parties on a schedule.

-{{< docs-imagebox img="/img/docs/enterprise/reports_list.png" max-width="500px" class="docs-image--no-shadow" >}}

-## Dashboard as a Report

-With Reports there are a few things to keep in mind, most importantly, any changes you make to the Dashboard used in a report will be reflected in the report.
-If you change the time range in the Dashboard the time range will be the same in the report as well.
+Any changes you make to a dashboard used in a report are reflected the next time the report is sent.
+For example, if you change the time range in the dashboard, then the time range in the report changes as well.

-## Setup
+## Requirements

-> SMTP must be configured for reports to be sent
+* SMTP must be configured for reports to be sent.
+Refer to [SMTP]({{< relref "../installation/configuration.md#smtp" >}}) in [Configuration]({{< relref "../installation/configuration.md" >}}) for more information.

-### Rendering
+* The Image Renderer plugin must be installed or the remote rendering service must be set up.

 > Reporting requires the [rendering plugin]({{< relref "../administration/image_rendering.md#grafana-image-renderer-plugin" >}}).

-Reporting with the built-in image rendering is not supported.
-We recommend installing the image renderer plugin.

 ## Usage